Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 ![]({{ site.url }}/img/tutorial/crop_1.png)

 **2.** Then we can choose the oxidation state and symmetry.
 So far only octahedral (**Oh**) and elongated octahedral (**D4h**) are available.
 In the future work, we are going to implement more symmetry choices.
-In the **'Experiment and Edge'** set-up, we keep XAS and K-edge choice.
+In the **Experiment and Edge** set-up, we keep XAS and K-edge choice.

 ![]({{ site.url }}/img/tutorial/crop_3.png)

 **3.** Above are the basic parameters.
-Now we switch to the second parameter panel **'States and Spectrum Parameters'**, we keep the default values.
+Now we switch to the second parameter panel **States and Spectrum Parameters**, we keep the default values.
 It's worth noting that Quanty doesn't give correct absolute **absorption energy**.
 What we are interested are the spectral features and the relative absorption energies, so that one should calibrate/shift the absorption energy in respect to experiment measurements.
 If more fined spectra data is needed, increase the **Number of Points**.
 The **Gamma FWHM** is the life-time broadening.

 ![]({{ site.url }}/img/tutorial/crop_5.png)